-- 39. Health and social care staff in Worcestershire already have access to some training in Worcestershire.
+- 4.2.7 Health and social care staff in Worcestershire already have access to some training in Worcestershire.
 Social care staff who are working directly with children and young people with autism spectrum conditions are required to undertake specialist training and other staff may access this training on a needs led basis.
 However, there are currently no workplace plans or training programmes in place to ensure this is a basic requirement for all who may have direct contact with adults with autism spectrum conditions.
-This is a key priority for this strategy. - 40.
-The core aims of the awareness training will be that staff groups are able to identify potential signs of autism spectrum conditions and understand how to make the necessary reasonable adjustments in the behaviour, communication and services for people who may have autism spectrum conditions.
+This is a key priority for this strategy. - 4.2.8 The core aims of the awareness training will be that staff groups are able to identify potential signs of autism spectrum conditions and understand how to make the necessary reasonable adjustments in the behaviour, communication and services for people who may have autism spectrum conditions. - 4.2.9 More specialised training should be undertaken by staff who hold key roles in assessment and support planning and we will make sure this is available for organisations to access.